Sondra Locke: Life with Eastwood

 Late in the 1970s, Locke became pregnant by Eastwood twice; she terminated both pregnancies.
-"I'd feel sorry for any child that had me for a mother," she previously told columnist Dick Kleiner in 1969.
+"I'd feel sorry for any child that had me for a mother," she told syndicated columnist Dick Kleiner in 1969.
 In 1979, at the age of 35, Locke underwent a tubal ligation at UCLA Medical Center, citing Eastwood's adamancy that parenthood would not fit into their lifestyle.
 When this became public knowledge a decade after the fact, Eastwood issued a statement:

-Locke professed mixed feelings on the matter, stating in one chapter of her autobiography that she was grateful she hadn't had Eastwood's children, while writing in another, "I couldn't help but think that that baby, with both Clint's and my best qualities, would be extraordinary."
+Locke professed mixed feelings on the matter, stating in one chapter of her autobiography that she was grateful she had not had Eastwood's children, while writing in another, "I couldn't help but think that that baby, with both Clint's and my best qualities, would be extraordinary."
 Eastwood claimed Locke told him on multiple occasions that she never wanted to have children.

-Eastwood and Locke were still cohabiting when, in the latter half of the 1980s, he secretly fathered another woman's two children – a fact that did not come to light for almost 20 years.
-Despite her affirmed ignorance, Locke sensed growing tension in the relationship around 1985, recollecting that "although I definitely still loved Clint, I didn't very much like him."
-In retrospect, she gathered "either he changed from white to black, or I had been living with somebody I didn't even know."
+Eastwood and Locke were still cohabiting, when in the latter half of the 1980s, he secretly fathered another woman's two children—a fact that did not come to light for almost 20 years.
+Despite her affirmed ignorance, Locke sensed growing tension in the relationship around 1985, recollecting, "although I definitely still loved Clint, I didn't much like him, nor did I much trust him anymore."
+In retrospect, she gathered, "either he changed from white to black, or I had been living with somebody I didn't even know."